mattcristal/zeno/content/blog/europython_2023.md

 ![banksy](/images/europython_2023/banksy.jpeg)

 Another surprise was also the **medovik** being served as dessert at the conference and in most places around Prague.
-A sophisticated sweet which existence I ignored until a week weeks before.
+A sophisticated sweet which existence I ignored until a few weeks before.

 ![medovik](/images/europython_2023/medovik.jpg)